-The above standards will be effective for us on January 1, 2019 and can be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
 The Group is an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2010 (the "JOBS Act").
 Under the JOBS Act, emerging growth companies ("EGCs") can delay adopting new or revised accounting standards issued subsequent to the enactment of the JOBS Act until such time as those standards apply to private companies.
-Therefore, the Group will not be subject to the same new or revised accounting standards as public companies that are not EGCS.
-The management has not yet selected a transition method.
+Management has adopted this standard effective January 1, 2019 using the modified-retrospective approach, in which case the cumulative effect of applying the standard would be recognized at the date of initial application.
+The Group also estimates there will not be a material impact to the beginning balance of retained earnings.